 Christ Church is located at 3008 Carp Road.
-The church was founded in 1838 Christ Church and was the first church built in our Parish.
+The church was founded in 1838 and was the first church built in our Parish.
 The 175th Anniversary of Christ Church was celebrated in 2013 with many festivities.
 In 2018 Christ Church will be celebrating 180 years of Worship and Service.

 Early History of Christ Church, Parish of Huntley

 In 1818 John Cavanagh and William Mooney left Tipperary County, Ireland and sailed across the mighty Atlantic on a long voyage of 13 weeks in primitive wooden ships to arrive in Quebec, Canada.
 From there they made their way to the heavily forested third line of Huntley and settled on Lot 11, Concession 2.
 Later on, Mr. Mooney left for Hull, Quebec to find work.

 John Cavanagh felled the first tree of Huntley township.
 He lived in a dugout in the ground, covered with trees, until he had built a shanty.
 He was Huntley’s very first settler.
 Gradually other hardy settlers joined him here.

 In 1838 John Cavanagh deeded 5 chains 17 links (approx 1 acre) of his farm land to the Bishop of Quebec for an English Church to be built.
 Included in the deed was the stipulation that “the above John Cavanagh was to have pew No. 1 on the south side of the said church.”
 Today this pew is still used by the Cavanagh family.